-Did you ever wonder what really successful agents do that other people don’t?
-Do you want to establish a set of new habits, especially as the new year approaches?
-We’ve rounded up the 12 habits that top insurance agents utilize to sell more policies and retain a loyal base of clients.
+Did you ever wonder what really successful agents do that other people in the insurance business don't?
+Do you want to establish a set of new habits to become a successful insurance agent, especially as the new year approaches?
+We've rounded up the 12 healthy habits that highly effective insurance agents have that enable them to sell more policies and retain a loyal base of clients.
 We hope these tips will rub off on you, too!

 Creating Daily Routine

 The best insurance agents don't work according to their changing moods.
 They have a regular schedule for work tasks and they stick to it, no matter what.
 A successful insurance agency takes phone calls during business hours and then some.
 While a healthy work life balance is important, so is taking care of business.